edsoncassius/wbodata/README.md

 ## Retrieving Data and Visualization

-With the wbdata package it's possible to access those indicators and using pandas and other python libraries can be manipulated to produce a desired file format.
+With the wbdata package it's possible to access those indicators and using pandas and other python libraries it can be manipulated to produce a desired file format.

 Below is an example of the possible outputs obtained from the API.